Animal Behavior & ConservationAbout the

 An ABC student in a purple cap and gown smiles at her graduation

-An oral presentation and comprehensive examination in the area of the MA thesis, conducted by the thesis committee, is required.
+• Oral presentation and comprehensive examination in the area of the MA thesis; conducted by the thesis committee

-The thesis must be approved by the student’s thesis committee: consisting of the supervisor plus at least another reader, and by the Animal Behavior & Conservation director.
+• Thesis must be approved by the student’s thesis committee: consisting of the faculty mentor and a second reader, and by the director of the Animal Behavior & Conservation program

 ABC students pose with SMARTA, a device used to study ruffed lemur vision